Joe Biden accused of plagiarizing parts of new climate platform

 Nearly identical language appears on the website of the Carbon Capture Coalition, which said its "goal is to make carbon capture, use and storage (CCUS) a widely available, cost-effective, and rapidly scalable solution to reduce carbon emissions to meet mid-century climate goals.”

-The Biden campaign did not immediately return a request for comment.
-But by Tuesday afternoon, attribution was apparently added to both parts to give credit to the Blue Green Alliance and Carbon Capture Coalition.
+By Tuesday afternoon, attribution was apparently added to both parts to give credit to the Blue Green Alliance and Carbon Capture Coalition.

+The Biden campaign did not immediately return a request for comment from Fox News, but told Politico, "Several citations, some from sources cited in other parts of the plan, were inadvertently left out of the final version of the 22 page document.
+As soon as we were made aware of it, we updated to include the proper citations.”

 Additional examples surfaced Tuesday, with The Daily Caller News Foundation identifying three other sections that raised questions.